raziakhalidbutt/Seatle-Airbnb-CRISP-Udacity-project/README.md

 Followings are the key findings:

 * Entire home/apt have high range on Airbnb and have $155 per night price for this room_type.
 Using this information people can plan their trip accordingly.
-* People mostly visit Seatle in summer season from July to September.
+* People mostly visit Seattle in summer season from July to September.
 As there is crowd in these month, the prices go high.
-By doing this analysis we can see that people prefer going to seatle in these months.
+By doing this analysis we can see that people prefer going to seattle in these months.
 * Mangolia is most expesive place
 * On the ohter hand Ballard is in top 3 location wise and in top 4 rank wise and it also have low price as compared to others. so I think the best neighbourhood to visit is Ballard.